socdream/joltra-imap-server/README.md

-# imap-server
+# joltra-imap-server

 IMAP Server module for Nodejs

-I needed an IMAP command parser and server which I could easily modify to integrate it in any storage system so I created this library which IMAP function can be easily overwritten.
+I needed an IMAP command parser and server which I could easily modify to integrate it in any storage system so I created this library in which every IMAP command can be easily overwritten.

 ## Installation